Stretch of Comfortable Fall Weather

 Another cold front arrives Friday morning, dropping us back to the low 70s with a few more clouds.

-Temperatures rebound over the weekend, climbing into the mid 70s Saturday, then mid 80s on Sunday.
-Both days will be mostly sunny.
+Temperatures rebound over the weekend, climbing into the upper 70s Saturday, then mid 80s on Sunday.
+Both days will be mostly sunny and dry.

+The heat keeps building to start the next workweek.
+Monday will flirt with 90 degrees, but temperature slide back a bit into the middle of next week.

 WEDNESDAY